Why Influencers Ghost Brands?

 Killer 02

-The brief that’s actually a script
+The brief that is actually a script

 Both failure modes exist.
 A vague brief produces off-brand content and revision spirals.
 An overcrowded brief produces scripted content and creator resentment.
 The best briefs do three things: state the goal, name the non-negotiables (disclosure language, product accuracy, key claim), then get out of the way.
 The influencer knows their audience better than you do.
 A creator who owns the outcome will always outperform a creator executing your storyboard.
+A solid influencer marketing strategy treats the brief as a starting point, not a script.

 Killer 03